Medically reviewed by

-Certain over-the-counter medications, in addition to treating diseases and ailments, may also impact your blood lipid levels.
-According to research, taking birth control tablets can increase your risk of atherosclerosis and high cholesterol.
+Certain over-the-counter medications may impact your blood lipid levels.
+According to research, taking birth control pills can increase your risk of atherosclerosis and high cholesterol.
 Increased cholesterol levels are also linked to other pharmaceuticals, such as blood pressure medications and steroids.

 Cholesterol and Sleep

 Both excessive and insufficient sleep has a detrimental effect on cholesterol levels, according to a published study.
 A group of 1,666 men and 2,329 women over 20 were examined.